Pope Paul VI

-Following the standard procedures that lead to sainthood, Pope Benedict XVI declared that the late pontiff had lived a life of heroic virtue and conferred the title of Venerable upon him on 20 December 2012.
-Pope Francis beatified him on 19 October 2014 after the recognition of a miracle attributed to his intercession.
-His liturgical feast was celebrated on the date of his birth on 26 September until 2019 when it was changed to the date of his sacerdotal ordination on 29 May.
-Pope Francis canonised Paul VI on 14 October 2018.
+Pope Benedict XVI, citing his heroic virtue, proclaimed him venerable on 20 December 2012.
+Pope Francis beatified Paul VI on 19 October 2014, after the recognition of a miracle attributed to his intercession.
+His liturgical feast was celebrated on the date of his birth, 26 September, until 2019 when it was changed to the date of his priestly ordination, 29 May.
+Pope Francis canonised him on 14 October 2018.
+Paul VI is the most recent pope to take the pontifical name "Paul".

 Early life

 Giovanni Battista Enrico Antonio Maria Montini was born in the village of Concesio, in the Province of Brescia, Lombardy, Italy, in 1897.
 His father, Giorgio Montini (1860–1943), was a lawyer, journalist, director of the Catholic Action, and member of the Italian Parliament.
 His mother, Giudetta Alghisi (1874–1943), was from a family of rural nobility.
 He had two brothers, Francesco Montini (1900–1971), who became a physician, and Lodovico Montini (1896–1990), who became a lawyer and politician.
 On 30 September 1897, he was baptised with the name Giovanni Battista Enrico Antonio Maria Montini.
 He attended the Cesare Arici school, run by the Jesuits, and in 1916 received a diploma from the Arnaldo da Brescia public school in Brescia.
 His education was often interrupted by bouts of illness.

 In 1916, he entered the seminary to become a Catholic priest.
-He was ordained on 29 May 1920 in Brescia and celebrated his first Mass at the Basilica of Santa Maria delle Grazie in Brescia.
-Montini concluded his studies in Milan with a doctorate in canon law in the same year.
-He later studied at the Gregorian University, the University of Rome La Sapienza and, at the request of Giuseppe Pizzardo, the Accademia dei Nobili Ecclesiastici.
+He was ordained on 29 May 1920 in Brescia and celebrated his first Mass at the Santa Maria delle Grazie, Brescia.
+Montini concluded his studies in Milan with a laurea, the equivalent of a bachelor's degree, in canon law in 1922.
+He later studied at the Gregorian University, the University of Rome La Sapienza and, at the request of Giuseppe Pizzardo, the Pontifical Academy of Ecclesiastical Nobles.
 In 1922, at the age of twenty-five, again at the request of Giuseppe Pizzardo, Montini entered the Secretariat of State, where he worked under Pizzardo together with Francesco Borgongini-Duca, Alfredo Ottaviani, Carlo Grano, Domenico Tardini and Francis Spellman.
 Consequently, he never had an appointment as a parish priest.
 In 1925 he helped found the publishing house Morcelliana in Brescia, focused on promoting a 'Christian-inspired culture'.